 - 1/4 cup nutritional yeast

 - 2 tablespoons pickled jalapeños

 - 1/2 teaspoon salt

-- In a food processor or blender, add the cashews, pumpkin purée, water, nutritional yeast, pickled jalapeños, salt, and garlic.
+- Add the cashews to a food processor or blender along with the pumpkin purée, cold water, nutritional yeast, pickled jalapeños, salt, and garlic.

 - Process or blend until smooth and creamy.

-- You can make this sauce in advance and store it in an airtight container in the fridge for a few days.
+- Store this dairy-free nacho cheese in an airtight container in the fridge for up to five days.